TWICKENHAM POOLSITE HISTORY, 1980 - 2001 This page has the history of the Poolsite from its closure in 1980 to the end of 2001. Other history:

 Subsequently, the Labour group collected signatures on a petition for a landscaped open space.
 They stated that they would also be writing to Ken Livingstone at the Greater London Assembly, to investigate the possibility of having the GLA assume responsibility for the site.

-28 Sept 2000: Council Chooses new Architect and Developer
+2000: Council Chooses new Architect and Developer

-Zogolovitch Sues Council
+Sues Council

-A series of meetings with local people and interested groups took place between 7th and 14th December 2000, and a small exhibition at the Civic Centre included a model of architects MacCormac Jamieson Prichard's preliminary proposals for the site.
+Plans from the new Architects A series of meetings with local people and interested groups took place between 7th and 14th December 2000, and a small exhibition at the Civic Centre included a model of architects MacCormac Jamieson Prichard's preliminary proposals for the site.
 This was very much work in progress, and the model showed a version of the scheme with the Discovery Centre and a piazza located at the corner of Water Lane and the Embankment.
-An alternative scheme, with a 3-screen cinema at the Wharf Lane end of the site, was shown in diagrammatic form.
+An alternative scheme, with a 3-screen cinema at the Wharf Lane end of the site, was shown in diagrammatic form. |

 Although the meetings were called at very short notice and the exhibition was mounted with limited advance publicity, it raised considerable interest.
 There was a general feeling that the proposals were a vast improvement on previous plans for the pool site.
 A substantial number of people seemed to favour the Discovery Centre option, and relatively few supported the cinema.

-Key issues of traffic management and parking in and around the site remained to be resolved, and the architects engaged Atkins Ltd, a firm of traffic consultants, to look into potential problems in co-operation with the existing Traffic and Parking Working Party.
+There was still considerable enthusiasm for a landscaped public open space on the site, supported by a small housing development; however, the Council refused to contemplate this as an option.
+Key issues of traffic management and parking in and around the site remained to be resolved, and the architects engaged Atkins Ltd, a firm of traffic consultants, to look into potential problems in co-operation with the existing Traffic and Parking Working Party. |

-Copyright© MacCormac Jamieson Prichard
+Copyright© MacCormac Jamieson Prichard |

-Revised plans, Exhibition and Meetings
+plans, Exhibition and Meetings

-A second set of plans were shown at York House, and a series of meetings were held with local groups, culminating in a public meeting in Clarendon Hall on Friday, 2nd February 2001.
+A second set of plans were shown at York House, and a series of meetings

 Speakers from Science Projects were on hand at the meetings to explain discovery centres and discuss their approach to a river orientated centre in the development.